ABI-Tutorials/DTP-Segmentation/source/imagesegmentation.rst

    Figure 5: Task 2 View of the segmented thirteenth short axis image plane

 Continue segmenting the left ventricle using the long axis images to check for consistency.
-The end result should look like figure 6.
+The end result should look like Figure 6.

 .. figure:: _images/task2segmentation.png
    :align: center